helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 # Sputtering

 To tackle the question of how dust is tranported in galactic winds, I've been thinking about the primary mechanism that destroys dust in galaxies, sputtering.
-Sputtering shrinks dust grains, as the individual atoms that are bound to it are knocked off by incoming energetic ions.
+Sputtering shrinks dust grains, as the individual atoms that are bound to it get knocked off by incoming energetic ions.
 After enough of these collisions have taken place, dust grains can be destroyed entirely.

 ![Sputtering Schematic](/assets/img/posts/sputtering.png)